 The History of English Podcast invites you to contribute a brief sample of your speech for use in future episodes.
 The voice samples will be used to illustrate the development and evolution of Modern English accents and dialects.
 By leaving a sample, you agree to permit the History of English Podcast to use all or any portion of the sample in future episodes of the podcast.

 If you desire to leave a voice sample, please provide your first name, your age, and the place where your accent or dialect was acquired.
 You may recount a personal story or anecdote.
-You may also record the following brief summary of the English language:
+You may also record the following sentences which highlight certain differences between English accents: